cavehamster/dc22-dc801-party-badge/Readme.md

 ## ARM toolchain for GCC

- Luckily for us, there is a nice Ubuntu ppa that covers this.
+ Luckily for us, there is a nice Ubuntu ppa that has us covered.
 It's pretty simple to get installed ([taken from launchpad](https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa)):

  ```
  $ sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa